-We'll also take a look at the QuickBooks ® accounting system flowchart, closing procedures and how GST/HST is handled.
+We'll begin by taking a look at the QuickBooks ® accounting system flowchart and end the chat with closing procedures and how GST/HST is handled.

 While you don't have to have formal bookkeeping training to use QuickBooks®, you do need to have a basic understanding of accounting principles to ensure you have accurate data ... and there are certain procedures you must follow to ensure you have accurate data.